wostlund/FinalProj-Term1/README.md

 2-Directions to compile/run<br>
 This is very simple.
 You open processing and click play. <br>
 3-Directions to use it.<br>
-You use the mouse to pick options like start game or buy units.
-When it the game you use the arrow keys and the enter key.
+When in the game you use the arrow keys and the enter key.
 The left and right keys allow you to select the unit of your choice.
 The up and down keys allow you to cycle through your lanes.
 The enter key spawns the selected unit in the selected lane.
 You can only spawn the units if your box turns blue of if the selected circle turns blue.
 This indicates that you are past the spawn time required to spawn you soldiers.<br>

 There are also cheat codes if you, like us, cannot win. <br>